Actipro/WPF-Controls/Documentation/topics/bars/controls/button.md

 The controls support key tips.
 When a control's key tip is accessed, a click is simulated.

 The `KeyTipText` can be auto-generated based on the control's `Label` property.
-For instance, a control with `Label` of `Copy` will automatically assign `C` as the `KeyTipText` value.
+For instance, a control with `Label` of `"Copy"` will automatically assign `"C"` as the `KeyTipText` value.
 The auto-generated default can be overridden by setting the `KeyTipText` property.

 The [BarButton](xref:@ActiproUIRoot.Controls.Bars.BarButton).[KeyTipText](xref:@ActiproUIRoot.Controls.Bars.BarButton.KeyTipText) and [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem).[KeyTipText](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.KeyTipText) properties designate the key tip text to use for the control.

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ## Commands and Events